jenzopr/jenzopr.github.io/_posts/2016-04-15-jags-finite-component-mixture.markdown

 Luckily, software development of recent years has brought us efficient programs that can discover *latent* parts of such complex models.
 [JAGS](https://sourceforge.net/projects/mcmc-jags/) (Plummer, 2003) is one of those efficient Gibbs samplers that implement Bayesian models using Markov Chain Monte Carlo (MCMC) simulation.
 I won't go into details here, but the willing reader may be referred to Chapters 1 to 8 of *Doing Bayesian Data Analysis*, an excellent book from John Kruschke, to get a brief overview.

-Here, we'll use [rjags](http://runjags.sourceforge.net/), an R package that enables us to use JAGS from within R (and much more) to infer parameters of a mixture model of different parametric distributions.
+Here, we'll use [runjags](http://runjags.sourceforge.net/), an R package that enables us to use JAGS from within R (and much more) to infer parameters of a mixture model of different parametric distributions.
 We'll go through three steps:

 1. Simulation of data generated according to the model.
 2. Formulating the model for JAGS.
-3. Running the model with rjags to infer its latent parts.
+3. Running the model with run.jags to infer its latent parts.

 First, lets generate some data for a two component mixture model:
 {% highlight R %}